EU watchdog issues licensing guide for Brexit rush of financial firms

 "Market participants wishing to engage in outsourcing or delegation remain fully responsible for the tasks or functions that are outsourced or delegated," ESMA said.

-London-based Aquis Exchange, a share-trading platform looking to open an EU subsidiary after Brexit, is being wooed by several national regulators, CEO Alasdair Haynes said.

-"I do think there are potential deals people are offering and there is nothing in the ESMA principles that would prevent anything going forward based on proper regulation and good governance," Haynes told Reuters.

-The aim of ESMA's guidance is to stop national regulators seeking to attract new affiliates by allowing them to outsource or delegate a large volume of activity, such as an EU broker-dealer's subsidiary booking trades at a central hub in London to cut costs.
+The aim is to stop national regulators seeking to attract new affiliates by allowing them to outsource or delegate some services, such as booking trades or managing assets, to a central hub in London to cut costs.

 The EU's insurance watchdog is due to publish similar guidance to national watchdogs.
 The ECB has already published guidance on what banks can expect when applying for a banking licence in the euro zone.